-We estimate approximately 6,500 of our current employees will be eligible to participate in the ESPP.
+We estimate approximately 14,000 of our or our participating subsidiaries' current employees will be eligible to participate in the ESPP, as amended.
 We are not presently able to determine the amount of benefits which may be received by employees under the ESPP.

 Payroll Deductions.
 The purchase price of the shares will be accumulated by payroll deductions over each offering period.
-The deductions may not be greater than 10% of a participant's compensation, nor less than a minimum established by the Board or its delegate.
-Compensation, for purposes of the ESPP, includes salary, shift differential, lead pay and overtime, but excludes bonuses, special awards, 50% of commissions, income attributable to option exercises, reimbursements and allowances.
-A participant may increase or decrease his or her rate of payroll deductions once during each offering period.
+The deductions may not be greater than 20% of a participant's compensation, nor less than a minimum established by the Board or its delegate.
+Compensation, for purposes of the ESPP, includes salary, shift differential, and lead pay, but excludes bonuses, special awards, 50% of certain commissions, overtime, income attributable to option exercises, reimbursements and allowances.
+A participant may increase or decrease his/her rate of payroll deductions once during each offering period.

-All payroll deductions of a participant will be credited to his or her account under the ESPP and are deposited with our general funds.
-Such funds may be used for any corporate purpose.
-No charges for administrative or other costs may be made by us against the payroll deductions.
+All payroll deductions or contributions of a participant will be credited to his/her account under the ESPP and become our general funds.
+These funds may be used for any corporate purpose.
+No charges for administrative or other costs may be made by us against the payroll deductions or contributions.